The only Kabazakura in the world and one of the designated 5 great cherry blossoms of Japan. In Kitamoto City, Saitama Prefecture.

 Last year (2017) we went to visit Saitama’s most famous cherry blossom in Kitamoto.
-It is one of Japan’s five designated “great” sakura.
-Moreover, it is the only naturally formed kabazakura in the whole world, a true one of a kind.
+Designated one of Japan’s five “great” sakura, it is the only naturally formed kabazakura in the whole world.
+A true one of a kind.
 It is approximately 800 years old.
-Revered for hundreds of years, its majesty was officially sealed in 1922 when it was designated a natural monument of Japan.
+The tree has been revered for hundreds of years.
+Furthermore, it is a designated natural monument of Japan since 1922.

-The name “Kabazakura” is said to come from the brother of Minamoto no Yoritomo, the founder and the first shōgun of the Kamakura Shogunate of Japan.
-His brother Noriyori, had a nickname Kaba No Okaja that he was using at the time that he was killed.
-The tree is believed to be a hybrid of the Edohigan and Yamazakura variations of cherry blossom.
+The name “Kabazakura” is said to come from the brother of Minamoto no Yoritomo.
+Minamoto no Yoritomo was the founder and the first shōgun of the Kamakura Shogunate of Japan.
+His brother Noriyori’s nickname was Kaba No Okaja at that time of his death.
+From what they can tell, the tree is a hybrid of the Edohigan and Yamazakura variations of cherry blossom.

 Each year thousands of admirers come to pay homage to this living legend, if you will.
 A relic that has withstood not just the test of time, but dozens of natural and man-made disasters of epic proportions.
 When we made our pilgrimage last year we timed it to the cherry blossom festival.

 The Kitamoto Ishito Kabazakura Festival

 Normally, the festival is held for one weekend during the peak of the blooming period.
 The kabazakura in Ishito, Kitamoto, typically blooms for about 10 days in early to mid April.
 Therefore, typically the festival falls around the first weekend of April.
 Neighboring Tokoji temple host the festival.
 There a few food vans in the precincts for the occasion.
 Normally there are some live performances scheduled too.
 Moreover, the kabazakura is lit up for the two nights of the festival.